 How Will it Affect Your Credit?

 This completely depends on where you are financially before you enter a debt management program.
 But you’ll also be given an R7 credit rating that will last for the following 3 years.
 An R7 credit rating will show up on your report as “making regular payments through a special arrangement to settle your debts”.

 While every debt consolidation option has its own unique effect on your credit rating there are a few positive effects you can look forward too:

-- Since you’re on a mission to become debt free make sure you make timely payments on both your credit accounts and your debt consolidation loan.
-On time repayment of new credit will have a positive effect on your credit in the long run.
+- Better Payment History: Since you’re on a mission to become debt free make sure you make timely payments on your debt consolidation loan.
+Though it may take some time, full on-time payments on your debt consolidation loan will positively affect your payment history which has the biggest impact on your credit score.

 While every debt consolidation option has its own unique effect on your credit rating there are a few negative effects you should prepare yourself for:

-- How you treat your credit after you’ve consolidated your debts is extremely important.
+- Debt Consolidation Can’t Help Bad Habits: How you treat your credit after you’ve consolidated your debts is extremely important.
 If you simply fall back into old habits you’ll end up hurting your credit score again.

 If you handle debt consolidation appropriately and responsibly, the long-term effect on your credit score and report should be more positive than negative.
 Trying to cut corners or ignoring the issues at hand will end up doing more harm than good.
 We want you to remember that the main goal of debt consolidation is to pay back your debts and to take back control of your personal finances.
 In the end, your credit report should be on its way to looking better than it did before you decided to consolidate your debts.

 Besides debt consolidation, there are a few other tools and options you can use to manage your debts.
 You can try tracking your expenses with budgeting apps, creating a budgeting plan with a credit counsellor, or in more extreme cases file for a consumer proposal or bankruptcy.